galactixx/cryogrid-net/README.md

 This model automates slot center detection in grid boxes for cryo-electron microscopy (CRYO-EM) protein sample preparation.
 While showing promising results, the project was pivoted to a hardware-based pipeline solution.

-## Problem Statement

-CRYO-EM workflows require precise identification of slot centers in grid boxes.

-How to detect four distinct slot centers despite variations in lighting, orientation, and positioning?

 ## Model Architecture

 - **Backbone**: MobileNetV2 encoder